MLjungg/coreNLP-Swedish/README.md

 - Dependency Parser (ddepars)
 - Name Entity Recognition (NER)

-Regarding Tokenization (tok) and wordToSentence (ssplit) it is suitable to use the english models.
+Regarding Tokenization (tok) and wordToSentence (ssplit), it is suitable to use the english models.
 Since the swedish and english language is structurally alike, these annotators perform well in both languages.

 In respective folder is more information of how I created the models, along with how they perform on test data.